spetlr-org/spetlr-lakehouse-template-v2/README.md

 As mentioned previously, we first need our created SPN for gituhub and Databricks Account to be added to the Databricks account as an admin.
 Then, we use this SPN to deploy the following components:

+- Databricks Metastore and attachement to workspaces: We deploy a Metastore in the Databricks' account and attach our workspaces to that Metastore.
 - Databricks Metastore and Workspace SPNs: Here, we add two previously created SPNs in the cloud deployment to the Databricks Account.
 Note that the Metastore SPN is also elevated as an Account admin because of certain requirements in our deployment.
 - Databricks Metastore Admin, Workspace Admin, and Table User groups: We create admin groups for metastore and workspace and add the corresponding SPNs to these groups.
 We also create another group for the purpose of reading tables in the catalog.
 - Catalog, schema and volume: We deploy a catalog (infrastructure catalog for managing SPETLR-related files and objects), as well as infrastructure schema and volumes.
 The catalog is also attached to the workspace.
 We do not deploy any data-related objects in this level as it is intended to be controlled by the workspace-level deployment.